DaemonLife/sway_fedora_lenovo/README.md

 sudo chsh -s $(which zsh) && sudo dnf install sway && reboot
 ~~~
 ## Second steps...
 To Sway!
 Your audio controllers - gui and not gui.
-And rofi program menu
+And wofi program menu
 ~~~
-sudo dnf install pavucontrol pactl rofi
+sudo dnf install pavucontrol pactl wofi
 ~~~
 Add a apt-x like codec support for bluetooth music.
 Open this file
 ```